 Clearly, the implicit effects of self-interest on how people make choices are highly relevant to almost any legal doctrine.
-Moral blind spots are very common; this makes the issue of legal compliance markedly more nuanced, and more troubling, than previously appreciated.
+Moral blind spots are very common, which makes the issue of legal compliance markedly more nuanced and more serious than previously appreciated.

-Much of the current literature on legal compliance examines people’s moral judgment, but ignores the possibility that people might engage in motivated reasoning and self-deception.
-The rich experimental literature on compliance assumes that people recognize a moral conflict and then proceed to shape their actions in the light of that conflict.
-This approach ignores the fact that, in reality, people might ignore the conflict to begin with or simply reason it away.
+Much of the current literature on legal compliance examines people’s moral judgment, ignoring the possibility that people might engage in motivated reasoning and self-deception.
+The rich experimental literature on compliance assumes that people recognize a moral conflict and then proceed to shape their actions in light of that conflict.
+In reality, however, people may not recognize that there is a conflict, or may choose to ignore it, or may simply reason it away.
 In other words, people decide what seems to be the right thing to do based on their highly motivated perception of the situation.

 To illustrate, consider again the widespread phenomenon of sexual harassment.
-In the more extreme instances, harassment is deliberate, accompanied with malice, and is intentionally aimed to harm others.
-Yet, in many cases, sexually toxic environments are created through minuet, routine interactions, initiated by individuals who are insensitive to the immense harmfulness of their own conduct.
-Individuals harassing others do not think of their own acts as harmful; in this sense, such individuals do not face an ethical conflict, but either don’t notice the conflict or reason it away.
-If individuals harassing others indeed engage in motivated reasoning, and find ways to excuse their own unethicality, this has crucial implications for our understanding of this deep societal problem, and of the ways to deal with it.
+In the more extreme instances, harassment is deliberate, done with malice, and is intentionally aimed to harm others.
+Yet, in many cases, sexually toxic environments are created through routine interactions, initiated by individuals who are insensitive to the immense harmfulness of their own conduct.
+Individuals harassing others do not think of their own acts as harmful; in this sense, such individuals do not face an ethical conflict, because they either do not notice the conflict or reason it away.
+If individuals harassing others indeed engage in motivated reasoning and find ways to excuse their own unethicality, this has crucial implications for our understanding of this serious societal problem and of how to deal with it.

-Sexual harassment is extremely common, often likened to an epidemic.
-Different studies somewhat diverge in their result, but all indicate a very large percentage of women experienced sexual harassment at some point.
-Thus, studies show that, 62% of female undergraduate, 44% of female graduate students, 70% of female field researchers and 30% of female medical faculty report that they have been harassed.
-More generally, recent surveys indicate that more than 80% of all women have experienced sexual harassment.
-This means sexual harassment is not an anomaly, or a problem originating with the misconduct of some atypically malicious individuals.
-Rather, it is a common practice, regularly carried out by "ordinary people" who are able to shrug of their own harmful misconduct.
+Sexual harassment is extremely common, so much so that it is often likened to an epidemic.
+Studies have produced varying estimates of its incidence, but all indicate that a very large percentage of women have experienced sexual harassment at some point.
+They show that 62% of female undergraduates, 44% of female graduate students, 70% of female field researchers, and 30% of female medical faculty report that they have been harassed.
+A recent survey indicates that more than 80% of all women have experienced sexual harassment.
+This means sexual harassment is not an anomaly or a problem originating with the misconduct of some atypical malicious individuals.
+Rather, it is a common practice, regularly carried out by ordinary people who are able to shrug off their own harmful misconduct.

-The epidemic of ordinary misconduct spreads also to market activities.
-Take the case of misrepresentation in financial markets as another paradigmatic example.
-In the United States, over 650,000 financial advisers manage more than $30 trillion of investible assets for over 56 percent of all American households.
-The frequency of misconduct by those financial advisors is highly troubling.
-In some firms, up to 15% of advisors have been accused of serious violations.
-Such violations are primarily related to consumer complaints regarding unsuitable advice, misrepresentations and unauthorized activity.
+Misrepresentation by financial advisors is another paradigmatic example of the epidemic of ordinary misconduct.
+In the United States alone, there are more than 650,000 financial advisors; they manage more than $30 trillion of assets for over 56 percent of all American households.
+The frequency of misconduct by those financial advisors is very troubling.
+In some firms, up to 15% of advisors have been accused of serious violations: providing unsuitable advice, misrepresenting the facts, and engaging in unauthorized activity.
 Presumably, "minor" violations are even more common.
-Evidence suggests that the problem of ordinary unethicality by financial advisors is of confounding dimensions.
-Financial advisors enjoy great informational advantages over their costumers, operate under great pressure to sale, and give advice over highly uncertain assets.
-Behavioral ethics research shows that under such conditions, ordinary unethicality proliferates.
-Financial advisors can find it easy to shrug of a "small" inaccuracy in describing a financial instrument to a client as insignificant, despite the fact that the cumulative effect of such dishonesty can be devastating.
+Financial advisors operate in an environment that is very conducive to ordinary unethicality.
+They enjoy a large informational advantage over their clients, operate under great pressures to make sales, and give advice about assets subject to volatile market conditions.
+When describing a financial instrument to their clients, financial advisors can find it easy to shrug off a "small" inaccurate statement as insignificant, despite the fact that the cumulative effect of such dishonesty can be devastating.
+BE research shows that under such conditions, ordinary unethicality flourishes.